 - (10001483) is also used as a height adjustment aid for the end of the fender.
-Leave bolts finger tight until you achieve desired height for the fender and check it for level. - B. Attach the fender to the (10004592) poly bracket - Verify that the fenders are level across the frame and aligned with the tires for a. optimal clearance.
-Fenders that are installed in a deformed or twisted state may lead to material fatigue and reduce the life of the fender. - b.
-Drill six 5/16" holes through the fender using the holes in the (10004592) poly bracket as a guide. - c.
+Leave bolts finger tight until you achieve desired height for the fender and check it for level. - B. Attach the fender to the (10001467) weld on bracket. - a.
+Verify that the fenders are level across the frame and aligned with the tires for optimal clearance.
+Fenders that are installed in a deformed or twisted state, may lead to material fatigue and reduce the life of the fender. - b.
+Drill six 5/16" holes through the fender using the holes in the (10001467) weld on bracket as a guide. - c.
 Install the 5/16" x 1" bolts through the bracket and fender.
-(See Figure 15) - d.
+(See Figure 12) - d.
 Use six 5/16" fender washers and 5/16" nuts provided with the kit on the underside of the fender. - e.
 Recommended torque is 10-15 FT-LBS.
 DO NOT EXCEED RECOMMENDED TORQUE.
-For further details, refer to the link in step 6.

-STEP 8 - INSPECT AND REPEAT FOR ALL FENDERS
+STEP 7 - INSPECT AND REPEAT FOR ALL FENDERS

-- A. For trucks with air suspension, raise and lower the suspension one final time to confirm that there is adequate clearance between the fenders and wheels. - B. Repeat the install process for all fenders. - C. Once fenders are in service, occasionally inspect the 5/8" bolts in the frame to confirm they do not loosen over time.
+- A. For trucks with air suspension, raise and lower the suspension one final time to confirm that there is adequate clearance between the fenders and wheels. - B. Repeat the install process for all fenders. - C. Once fenders are in service, occasionally inspect the bolts in the frame to confirm they do not loosen over time.